-All tourist's to PNG are now required to obtain a tourist visa prior to entry.
-If you are a citizen of some countries you may be exempt and are able to apply on arrival but it is best to check with PNG Consulates in your country to avoid not being allowed entry to Papua New Guinea.
+All tourist’s to PNG are required to obtain a tourist visa for entry to Papua New Guinea.
+If you are a citizen of some countries you may need to apply prior to arrival can obtain on arrival but it is best to check with PNG Consulates in your country to avoid not being allowed entry to Papua New Guinea.

 PNG High Commission

 Sydney - New South Wales (NSW)